The-YoungOne/Municipality-App/README.md

 I would like to acknowledge the support provided by the following platforms and individuals:

-1. ChatGPT - For providing solutions to errors faced throughout development, as well as supportive design elements for the front end.
+1. ChatGPT - For providing solutions to errors faced throughout development, as well as supportive design elements for the front-end dynamic resizing.

-2. Manoj Deshwal (YouTube) - For aiding with the importing and modifications on the user identities.
+2. Manoj Deshwal (YouTube) - For aiding with the importing and modifications of the user identities.

 3. tutorialsEU-C# (YoutTube) - Guiding the integration of user roles into the application, as well as creating permanent default user information.